 Apache Junction Justice Court Penalties

 The Apache Junction Justice Court hears misdemeanor charges filed by the Pinal County Attorney’s Office.
-Misdemeanors carry up to 180 days in jail; there can also be financial penalties, probation, programs, and more.
-A misdemeanor conviction is a crime that will be on your criminal record in most background checks.
+Misdemeanors carry up to 180 days in jail, financial penalties, probation, programs, and much more.
+A misdemeanor conviction is a crime that will be on your criminal record in background checks.

-Maximum jail for misdemeanors are listed in the Arizona Revised Statutes: A.R.S. § 13-707.
+Maximum jail for misdemeanors is in the Arizona Revised Statutes: A.R.S. § 13-707.

 - Class 1 Misdemeanor: 180 days jail.

 Maximum fines for misdemeanors is in the Arizona Revised Statutes: A.R.S. § 13-802.

 - The total fine can exceed $10,000 after surcharges, assessments, and costs.

 - Class 1 Misdemeanor: $2,500, plus surcharges, fees, assessments, and costs.

 - Class 2 Misdemeanor: $750, plus surcharges, fees, assessments, and costs.